prototypsthlm/Switchboard/README.md

 2. configure keys as above in node_modules/switchboard/lib/connectors

-3. configure and set the switchboard routine:
+3. configure and setup the switchboard routine:

-		sb.setRoutine(userConfig); //for userConfig see below or the folder /example_routines

 	a userConfig is structured as: